-Additionally, hemp paper production is not widespread, and therefore when choosing hemp paper, both the shipping costs and the carbon footprint can increase as a result of long-distance shipping.
+Additionally, production is not widespread, and therefore, when choosing hemp paper, both the shipping costs and the carbon footprint can increase as a result of long-distance shipping.

 Hemp is a material famous for its versatility in many countries.
 Industries use it to produce clothes, paper, and textiles.
 Hemp contains a higher percentage of cellulose, making it suitable for paper production.
 Also, extracting its fiber requires fewer chemicals than traditional paper.

 Even though hemp is a more suitable material for paper production, today, over 90% of the world's paper comes from wood.
 This still doesn't nullify the uses of hemp paper in some sectors.
-Below are more uses of hemp paper.
+Below are more example uses:

 The fact that hemp is highly resistant to tears and breaks makes it suitable for producing durable hygiene products.
 Further, its hypoallergenic trait minimizes the chances of irritation to sensitive body parts.
 Some of these include diapers, tampons, eco-friendly toilet paper, and tissues.

-Filter bags must be porous and hold up in wet conditions regardless of their usage - coffee, oil, etc. The porosity and resistance of hemp paper in wet conditions make it befitting for producing filter bags.
-Furthermore, hemp paper tends to have better filtration than other filters from polymers or metals.
+Filter bags must be porous and hold up in wet conditions regardless of their usage - coffee, oil, etc. The porosity and resistance of hemp in wet conditions make it befitting for producing paper filter bags.
+Furthermore, hemp filters tend to have better filtration than other filters from polymers or metals.

-Hemp paper has the unique characteristic of adding strength and resilience to thin papers.
+Hemp has the unique characteristic of adding strength and resilience to thin papers.
 As a result, it’s ideal for producing rolling papers that must be thin but also resistant.
-In Europe, manufacturers largely use hemp paper to create rolling papers.
+In Europe, manufacturers largely use hemp to create cigarette paper for rolling your own.

 Regular tea bags often come from a blend of both wood plastic polymers and sometimes hemp.
 Manufacturers include a blend of hemp because of its porosity and wet-resistant trait, a trait common to tea bags.
 Some manufacturers also produce reusable tea bags made from hemp, which are easy to clean and refill.

-Bibles are traditionally made from hemp paper.
-The first major printed moveable publication, the Gutenberg Bible, comes from hemp paper.
+Bibles are traditionally made from hemp.
+The first major printed moveable publication, the Gutenberg Bible, comes from paper sources from hemp.
 Because of their durability, copies of these books exist today in good condition.